 The average Castle Rock resident pays about $40 in property tax to the Town for all of these services.
-For the rest, the Town relies on sales tax and some development fees.
+For the rest, the Town relies on sales tax and user fees.

 Here are some facts about how your government runs:

 - Councilmembers are elected officials and serve four-year terms.
-Residents elect the Mayor at-large, and Council selects the Mayor Pro Tem.
+Residents elect the Mayor at-large, and Council elects the Mayor Pro Tem.

-- Council adopts ordinances (local laws); approves the Town budget, major contracts and agreements; makes major land-use decisions such as annexation, zoning, vesting rights, subdivision and development agreements; sets ballot questions; and establishes the overall direction and policy for Town staff to carry out.
-Council also appoints the Town Manager, Town Attorney, municipal judge and members of the Town's boards and commissions
+- Council adopts ordinances (local laws); approves the Town budget, major contracts and agreements; makes major land-use decisions such as annexation, zoning and development agreements; sets ballot questions; and establishes the overall direction and policy for Town staff to carry out.
+Council also appoints the Town Manager, Town Attorney, Municipal Judge and members of the Town's boards and commissions.